-Your symptoms of PTSD may improve, stay the same, or get worse during or after taking part in this study.
+Your symptoms of PTSD may improve while taking part in this study.
 There is no guarantee that you will benefit from taking part in this research study.
 Information obtained from this study may help doctors and researchers to improve treatment for PTSD and other mental health conditions in the future.